oliverandrich/go-webapp-template/README.md

 # Go Webapp Template

-A ready-to-use template for Go web applications.
-Create new projects with `gonew` and start building immediately.
+A ready-to-use template for Go web applications with authentication, sessions, and i18n.

 ## Stack